yuliu616/property-service/README.md

 - `property-service.options.enable-debug-endpoint`: if true, expose debug-use(high risk) endpoint.
 - `property-service.options.accept-expired-auth-token`: if true, auth token expiry time will be ignored.
+- `property-service.options.disable-permission-check`: if true, all endpoints is opened to everyone.
 - `auth-service.jwt.public-key-PEM`: public key (in PEM) for verifying JWT token.

 ## Debugging